syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Annotations.md

 {% highlight vb.net %}
 [VB.NET]

-'Create a new PDF document.
+'Creates a new PDF document.

 Dim document As New PdfDocument()

-'Create a new page
+'Creates a new page

 Dim page As PdfPage = document.Pages.Add()

-'Create a new pdf 3d annotation.
+'Creates a new pdf 3d annotation.

 Dim pdf3dAnnotation As New Pdf3DAnnotation(New RectangleF(10, 50, 300, 150), "3DAnnotation.U3D")

-'Handle the activation of the 3d annotation
+'Handles the activation of the 3d annotation

 Dim activation As New Pdf3DActivation()